MLH-Fellowship/0.0.1-API-Parser/README.md

   {"packagename"=>"2ping", "newestversion"=>"4.4.1", "srcname"=>"twoping",
   "visiblename"=>"twoping", "currentversion"=>"4.4"}
   ```
-- Finally, execute `ruby compareHomeBrewAndRepology.rb`.
+- Next, execute `ruby compareHomeBrewAndRepology.rb`.
 This file compares the data in the two `.txt` files produced by querying Homebrew and Repology.
 Subsequently, a new download URL for the latest version is generated.
 If the download URL proves to be valid, a checksum is also generated.
   - The resulting data is stored in `.txt` files in the `data` directory.
     - The `outdated_pckgs_no_update` directory holds data regarding packages that are out-of-date, but for which this project could not automatically generate an up-to-date download url.
     - The `outdated_pckgs_to_update` directory holds data regarding packages that are out-of-date, and for which a valid download url and checksum have been generated